More Resources to Support Your 'Rockstar' Leadership Career

 The members of the team are capable of handling the day-to-day and mid-range tasks as well as any complex problems or situations on their own.
 The team hits their goals and targets constantly, and is always on the watch out for continuous improvement opportunities.

-To Get a Team to This Stage, You Have Lived, Loved and Led Remarkably!
+To Get a Team to This Stage, You are a Rockstar Leader!

 In this stage, we find that almost all the members put their head, heart, and hands into their work.